RAF Bradwell Bay

 Royal Air Force Bradwell Bay or more simply RAF Bradwell Bay is a former Royal Air Force station located 9.5 mi east of Maldon, Essex, England and 3.1 mi south west of West Mersea, Essex.

 History

 The central area of the current airfield was first laid down before WW2 as a grass-surfaced landing ground for the nearby Dengie firing ranges off the coast before being rebuilt from 1940 onwards as an enlarged RAF station with concrete runways, hangars and ancillary buildings.
 The station is unique as it was the only fighter station where the Fog Investigation and Dispersal Operation (FIDO) was used.
+The USAAF took aerial photographs in 1944 which were published in 2023.